matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

 Notes:
  - This can be thought of as an ``initialSync`` but for a 3P networked room, which is lazily loaded when a matrix user tries to join the room.
+Retry notes:
+ - The home server cannot respond to the client's request until the response to this API is obtained from the AS.
+ - Recommended that home servers try a few times then time out, returning a 408 Request Timeout to the client.

 ::